-\item {\em Efficiency.} Perhaps the most important result is the error versus time plot, from which we see that all three Parareal configurations are able to compute high-accuracy solutions significantly faster than the serial ERK methods.
-Moreover, despite their failure to converge to the fine solution within 28 iterations, the Parareal configurations with $\NGprop \in \{1,2\}$ remain the fastest methods for obtaining moderately less accurate solutions.
-We summarize this in the table below:
+\item {\em Error versus runtime.} Perhaps the most important result is the error versus runtime plot, from which we see that all three Parareal configurations are able to compute high-accuracy solutions significantly faster than the serial ERK methods.
+Moreover, despite their failure to converge to the fine solution within 28 iterations, the Parareal configurations with $\NGprop \in \{1,2\}$ are the fastest methods for obtaining moderately less accurate solutions.
+We summarize the improvements of the Parareal configurations with $k=28$ over serial ERK4 in the table below:

-Lastly we note that \cref{fig:kp_parallel-speedup} shows both the efficiency for the Parareal method using the theoretical speedup (dashed lines) from \cref{eq:parareal_speedup} and the achieved speedup (solid lines).
-Unlike our one-dimensional experiments, we now see good agreement between these two qualities and the corresponding lines look nearly identical.
+Lastly we note that \cref{fig:kp_error-vs-time} shows the error versus runtime for the Parareal method using both theoretical and achieved speedup (dashed and solid lines respectively).
+We see that the losses due to communication only have a very minor effect on performance, since the dashed curves lie just to the left of the solid curves.

 \end{enumerate}